 Biophilic design should simplify daily life, not add constant upkeep.

 Low maintenance does not mean low quality.
-It means choosing materials that support calm living over time.
+It means choosing materials like luxury vinyl flooring that support a calm, long-term lifestyle.

 Best Flooring Choices for Bright vs Low Light Living Rooms